People active in the silent era and people who keep the silent era alive.

 Died 30 November 1976 in Gräfelfing, Bavaria, West Germany.

-Married Eva ?, 1918; two children; divorced, ?.
+Married Eva Hollaender, 1918; divorced; two children.

-Married Charlotte Petermann; two children.
+Married Charlotte Petermann; until Fritz’s death, 30 November 1976; two children.

 Fritz Rasp began his theatrical training in 1908-1909 at the Theaterschule Otto Königin in Munich.
 Rasp began his stage career in 1909 as Amandus in Max Halbe’s play Skandalstück Jugend at the Münchner Schauspielhaus.
 Rasp received a five-year stage contract with the Reinhardts Deutschem Theater of Berlin in May 1914.